 Description

-This market opportunity is defined by the need for continuous mechanical ventilation due to reduced air-infiltration from a tighter building shell.
+This market opportunity measure is split in to the purchase of a new bathroom fan for typical usage, and to meet the need for continuous mechanical ventilation due to reduced air-infiltration from a tighter building shell.
 In retrofit projects, existing fans may be too loud, or insufficient in other ways, to be operated as required for proper ventilation.
-This measure assumes a fan capacity of 50 CFM rated at a sound level of less than 2.0 sones at 0.1 inches of water column static pressure.
-This measure may be applied to larger capacity, up to 130 CFM, efficient fans with bi-level controls because the savings and incremental costs are very similar.
+This measure assumes fan capacities between 10 and 200 CFM rated at a sound level of less than 2.0 sones at 0.1 inches of water column static pressure, or 50 CFM if used for continuous ventilation.
 All eligible installations shall be sized to provide the mechanical ventilation rate indicated by ASHRAE 62.2.

 This measure was developed to be applicable to the following program types: TOS, NC, RF.